priyashaDuvedi/patient_tracker_analysis/README.txt

 		->The search bar on the top helps us to find any record or set of records with similar data.

-		->The generate bill icon on the right most column of the bill table prints “Bill”.
+		->The generate bill icon on the right most column of the bill table prints â€œBillâ€.